 IV.
 Telecommunications technology

-Market basket update — CMS proposes a 3.3% update minus a mandatory 0.4% productivity adjustment, leaving the update at 2.9%.
+Market basket update — CMS finalizes a 4.1% update minus a mandatory 0.1% productivity adjustment, leaving the update at 4.0%.

 Budget neutrality and behavioral adjustments — The HH PPS new Patient Driven Groupings Model (PDGM) was finalized in 2019 and began with home health periods of care beginning on or after January 1, 2020.
 PDGM is a 432-category case-mix classification system that assigns patients to a home health resource group (HHRG) based on patient characteristics and other clinical information from Medicare claims and the Outcome and Assessment Information Set (OASIS) assessment instrument.

 In transitioning to PDGM, CMS is required to make the new payment model budget neutral compared to the pre-PDGM payment model and assess the agency’s assumptions versus actual impact of the new system.
-Based on its analysis and simulations, CMS finds that multiple payment adjustments — both prospective-permanent and retrospective-temporary — will be needed.
+Based on its analysis and simulations, which it stands by in the final rule, CMS finds that multiple payment adjustments — both prospective-permanent and retrospective-temporary — will be needed.